microfocus-idol/idol-rich-media-tutorials/tutorials/introduction/PART_II.md

 - UDP streaming with the MPEG encoder
 - MJPEG streaming

-The easiest to set up and connect to is the MJPEG option.
+The easiest to set up and connect to here is the MJPEG option.
 To enable that method, you can add the following configuration:

 ```ini
 [DrawnFacesStream]